Counter-beam lighting

-Counter-beam lighting (German: Gegenstrahlbeleuchtung) is a type of road lighting used mainly in road tunnels, providing best visibility of obstacles on the lane at minimum light-energy cost.
-It means increased roadway safety and energy savings.
+Counter-beam lighting (German: Gegenstrahlbeleuchtung) is a type of road lighting used mainly in road tunnels, providing best visibility of obstacles on the lane, and thus traffic safety, while reducing light-energy cost.

-The counter-beam lighting is mostly installed at road tunnel entrances (transition zone), because there, especially in sunshine and entry speeds up to 100 km/h, the "blindness" (cf. Adaptation) of the vehicle driver in the first seconds should be avoided.
+It is mostly installed at road tunnel entrances (transition zone) to counteract the few seconds of lower visibility while the eye adapts to new lighting conditions, which is especially impactful during sunshine and at high entry speeds.
 With conventional lighting technology, very high luminances with correspondingly high energy costs would have to be provided in these areas to make obstacles on the roadway sufficiently visible.

 Principle of counter-beam lighting

-The light from the lamps does not shine perpendicularly down onto the roadway, but towards the vehicle.
-With a carefully chosen angle of inclination and suitable lighting fixtures (Streetlights#Lamps), the driver is not blinded and the roadway acts as a mirror that also scatters the light toward the vehicle.
+The light from the lamps does not shine perpendicularly down onto the roadway, but is angled towards oncoming vehicles.
+With a carefully chosen angle of inclination and suitable lighting fixtures, visibility is improved without dazzling the driver.
+The roadway acts as a mirror that scatters the light toward the vehicle.
 Since the road surface is a poor mirror (gray surface), the driver is not blinded, but perceives the road as a bright surface.
-An obstacle on the roadway casts a (dark) cast shadow against the direction of travel with this oblique incidence of light.
-This shadow and the surface of an obstacle that is turned away from the light source and therefore less illuminated offers the vehicle driver the sight of a black surface on the bright roadway (high contrast).
+Furthermore, any obstacle on the roadway casts a larger shadow on the road surface with this oblique incidence of light.
+This shadow, and the surface of the obstacle which is backlit, have a high contrast to the bright roadway.
 The black surface seen is larger than the obstacle itself, making it easier to perceive the hazard.
 With perpendicular light incidence, brighter, more expensive lamps with much higher energy requirements and greater maintenance overhead would have to be used to achieve equivalent visibility of obstacles.
-Therefore, counter-beam lighting is an environmentally friendly contribution to road safety.
+Therefore, counter-beam lighting can be considered an environmentally friendly contribution to road safety.